Bleak Moments: Reception

 Roger Ebert in the Chicago Sun Times said "Bleak Moments is a masterpiece, plain and simple... its greatness is not just in the direction or subject, but in the complete singularity of the performances."

 Tony Garnett, the innovative and radical producer, admired the stage performance and was impressed with the subsequent film.
 He 'spotted Leigh's potential immediately' and his support would prove invaluable.
 Garnett was providing several films a year for the BBC, and would also produce Leigh's next project, Hard Labour, for BBC Television in 1973.

-Home video
+Home media

 Bleak Moments has been released in 4:3 aspect ratio several times in the UK: VHS (BFI/Connoisseur Video, 2000), DVD (Soda Pictures, 2008, 2015), and as part of The Mike Leigh Film Collection box set (Spirit Entertainment Ltd, 2008).

 It has also seen US release by Water Bearer Films, Inc. on VHS (1998), DVD (2004), and in their Mike Leigh Collection, Vol. 2 box set (2004).

 A remastered Blu-ray of the film was released by the BFI in November 2021.